hoytech/quadrable/README.md

 * Proportion of inclusion versus non-inclusion proofs
 * Length of values

-Following is a generated table of gas costs for a simple scenario.
+The following is a generated table of gas costs for a simple scenario.
 For each row, a DB of size N is created with effectively random keys.
 A single element is selected to be proven (an inclusion proof).
 The proof size is recorded and this is used to estimate calldata costs.
 Then the gas costs are measured by the test harness for 3 operations: Importing the proof, looking up the value in the partial tree, and updating the value and computing a new root.

 | DB Size | Average Depth | Calldata (gas) | Import (gas) | Query (gas) | Update (gas) | Total (gas) |
 | --- | --- | --- | --- | --- | --- | --- |